gemfire/gemfire-developer-website/content/blog/logging-partitionedregion-entry-details-per-bucket/index.md

  ## Future

- A gfsh command and API that provides these partitioned Region bucket details would be a useful addition to Apache Geode.
+ A gfsh command and API that provides these partitioned Region bucket details would be a useful addition to VMware GemFire.